 About Levin & Perconti

 Levin & Perconti is a leading personal injury law firm.
 One of the areas of expertise is nursing home neglect.
-Our legal team includes attorneys with years of handling similar cases with successful resolutions.
+Our legal team includes attorneys with more than 100 years of combined experience handling similar cases with successful resolutions.
 We have obtained more than $160 million in settlements or verdicts for our nursing home neglect or abuse clients.
 We are passionate about making sure that we help put an end to nursing home neglect of our elderly citizens.
 We care about our clients and always fight for their rights.
 If your loved one was the victim of neglect or abuse in a nursing facility contact Levin & Perconti to discuss your case today.